nikhilgiji/mavrick/README.md

 Prepare for the first official release.

 ## License

 Mavrick is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) file for more details.

+---

+(C) 2024 Nikhil Francis Giji

 ## Acknowledgments
 We would like to thank the JAX team and the open-source community for their invaluable contributions and support.